rlq3fm/DS-4002-CS2/README.md

 ## Materials
 - Includes necessary materials for engaging with the case study.
 - These materials include articles providing background information to the problem at hand, as well as code and data resources.
+- The data can be found here: https://opendata.charlottesville.org/datasets/crime-data/explore.
+A link is also provided in the folder.